GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

 ???+ note

-    - Object data collection interval is 5 minutes and metric data collection interval is 20 seconds.
-Configuration is not supported for the time being.
+    - The default object collection interval is 5 minutes and the default metric collection interval is 60 seconds.
     - Acquired log has a maximum length of ~800KB per line (including after `multiline_match` processing), the excess will split into new logging lines.

 ### GKE Autopilot Cloud API Mode {#gke-autopilot-cloud-api}